DictumMortuum/rpg/content/bitd/ditd/playbooks/caitiff.md

 ## disciplines

-- personal masquerade: you have successfully convinced other Kindred that you are a member of one of the clans, and can operate as such in Kindred society
+- personal masquerade: you have successfully convinced other kindred that you are a member of one of the clans, and can operate as such in kindred society
 - discipline student: you are adept at learning disciplines, and have increased effect when rolling on long-term project clocks top learn a discipline
 - discipline savant: you have a knack for teaching disciplines to yourself, and can do so without a long-term project to find a teacher
 - discipline creation: you may invent a new discipline, which takes a 12-segment project clock to learn the basic power (this still counts as an out-of-clan discipline)